Zetison/ASIGA/README.md

 delta = 0.1;    % Distance from the boundary to the internal source points

-%% Settings for ROM (reduced order modelling) useROM      = false;    % Toggle the usage of ROM noVecsArr 	= 8;        % Number of derivatives at each point (including the 0th derivative k_ROM    	= 3;        % Points at which to compute derivatives useDGP      = true;     % Use a Derivative based Galerkin Projection (instead of interpolating techniques)
+%% Settings for ROM (reduced order modelling) rom.useROM       = false;    % Toggle the usage of ROM rom.noVecsArr 	 = 8;        % Number of derivatives at each point (including the 0th derivative rom.k_ROM    	 = 3;        % Points at which to compute derivatives
+rom.basisROMcell = {'DGP'};  % Basis for ROM ('Pade','Taylor','DGP','Hermite' or 'Bernstein')
 ```

 ## Performing a study